 We do ask that if you are feeling sick or showing any symptoms of upper respiratory illness, or have been in contact with someone known to be infected with COVID-19, please call us and we will happily reschedule your appointment to a mutually convenient time.
 We will check temperatures upon arrival.

-We will be requiring everyone to wear masks and gloves during the appointment.
-If you need masks and gloves, please let us know in advance and we can provide them at a cost of $3 per person.
+We will be requiring everyone to wear masks.
+If you need a mask and we can provide them at no cost.

 One of your bridal party members must be available to assist you in the fitting room.